bitfactory-software/anyxx/README.md

 Static dispatch is the dispatch of chioce in C++.
 Foremost because of performance and binary size.

-But eceeds a program a certain size, it is no longer possible to use static disapch for all and everything.
+But eceeds a program a certain size, it is no longer possible to use static dispatch for all and everything.

 Reasons are:
 - you do not know all your types all the time